-Known for their stunning scenery and sparse population, the Highlands of Scotland conjure a romantic image which doesn't disappoint on closer inspection.
+The Highlands of Scotland are known for their stunning scenery and sparse population and conjure a romantic image which doesn't disappoint on closer inspection.
 From the sandy shores of the Moray Firth east of Inverness to the dramatic and rocky west coast, south of Fort William, this tour includes a wondrous variety of scenery from historic highland towns to tiny fishing hamlets, mountain ranges to deserted lochs and gorgeous off shore islands and stretches of countryside in between.

-- Transfer from Inverness to Narrn at the start and from Port Appin to Oban at the end.
-Short transfer on day 6.
+Transfer from Inverness to Nairn at the start.
 See what’s included as standard

 - An additional day in Glencoe to experience romantic Glen Coe either on foot or with a driver guide